Yellowknife Travel Guide

 The Wildcat Cafe was built in 1937 and was thriving in the business of bush pilots, prospectors and other early settlers of the Yellowknife area who came north in the search of gold.
 It became the first ice cream emporium in 1939 but later got abandoned.

 The restored heritage building is open to the public as a summer restaurant.
-Step back in time and treat yourself to a speciality coffee or a meal.
+Step back in time and treat yourself to a specialty coffee or a meal.

 The monument is atop The Rock above the Old Town and celebrates the aviators who helped build the North.
 Take the short hike up the six-story staircase and enjoy the 360-degree view of the city.
 From here you can watch floatplanes land and take off amongst the houseboats.